Feel-Good Thompson Sampling for Contextual Bandits: a Markov Chain Monte Carlo Showdown: Discussion

 \textbf{MALATS.} Our linear bandit experiments (with $d=\{20,40\}$) show that MALATS achieve best cumulative regret performance.
 The gains from MALATS-based methods can be attributed to the discretization correction and faster mixing in the posterior sampler.
 Unadjusted Langevin dynamics uses Euler discretization of the posterior's Langevin diffusion; while it is fast, it does not converge to the true posterior as an exact stationary distribution, and incurs a bias on the order of the step size.
 The bias implies that unadjusted Langevin dynamics may sample from a shifted distribution if the step is not infinitesimally small.
-MALATS addresses this by applying a Metropolis-Hastings correction at each step to eliminate discretization error, enabling sampling from the true posterior.
+MALATS addresses this by applying a Metropolis-Hastings correction at each step to eliminate discretization error, enabling sampling from the true posterior. \looseness=-1

-\textbf{FG in Neural Contextual Bandits.} Despite the stronger theoretical guarantees of FG-TS in the linear setting, the performance of FG-TS in the neural setting tends to rapidly degenerate, rendering vanilla-TS \emph{more} competitive.
-As aforementioned, stochastic gradients already inject noise that provide large amounts of ``free'' exploration; here, the FG bonus may push the sampler further away from high-density regions.
-Moreover, neural posteriors are highly non-Gaussian and poorly captured by the quadratic surrogates used in the FG derivation; hence, optimism may increase modeling errors and lead to sub-optimal arm choices.
-Thus, vanilla LMCTS remains a strong baseline on most of the real world tasks.
-Corroborating this, our experiments show that in neural bandits, moderate exploration---be it through SGD noise or $\epsilon$-greedy perturbations---beats the optimism induced by FG-TS.
+\textbf{FG in Neural Contextual Bandits.} Despite its stronger theoretical guarantees in the linear setting, FG-TS degrades rapidly in neural contextual bandits, where vanilla-TS remains \emph{more} competitive.
+Stochastic gradients already inject substantial ``free'' exploration, and the FG bonus can push the sampler further from high-density regions.
+Neural posteriors are very non-Gaussian: mode-connectivity results show that SGD minima are linked by low-loss paths, forming a connected manifold rather than isolated valleys \citep{garipov2018losssurfacesmodeconnectivity,draxler2019essentiallybarriersneuralnetwork}.
+Such topologies defies Gaussian or mixture assumptions of well-separated modes.
+Moreover, the quadratic surrogates underlying FG assume symmetric curvature, while~\cite{izmailov2019averagingweightsleadswider} show that SGD converges near the edge of wide, anisotropic basins with asymmetric directions, making quadratic fits reliable only locally.
+Consequently, FG-induced optimism amplifies model mismatch and yields sub-optimal arm choices.
+Vanilla LMCTS thus remains a strong baseline.
+In our experiments, moderate exploration, whether through SGD noise or $\epsilon$-greedy perturbations, outperforms the optimism of FG-TS.
+From a different perspective, our observations that FG-TS underperforms in the neural setting is the empirical consequence of applying an algorithm based on quadratic assumptions to this complex, non-quadratic setting. \looseness=-1